Help Pass MA Bills H.3230 and S.2164

 • Active agriculture – vibrant local food sources are more important than ever.

-3. Forward this email to friends and your networks.
+Please ask your friends and networks to take action.
 Legislators respond when they hear from people across the state.